 Ohio's cash and food assistance card payment systems went down at 11 a.m., said Benjamin Johnson, a spokesman for the Ohio Department of Job and Family Services.
-Johnson said Xerox asked retailers to revert to a manual system, meaning customers can spend up to $50 until the system was restored.
+Johnson said Xerox asked retailers to revert to a manual system, meaning customers could spend up to $50 until the system was restored.

 Illinois residents began reporting problems with their cards _ known as LINK in that state _ on Saturday morning, said Januari Smith, spokeswoman for the Illinois Department of Human Services.

 Smith said that typically when the cards aren't working retailers can call a backup phone number to find out how much money customers have available in their account.
 But that information also was unavailable because of the outage, so customers weren't able to use their cards.

 "It really is a bad situation but they are working to get it fixed as soon as possible," Smith said.

 In Clarksdale, Miss. _ one of the poorest parts of one of the poorest states in the nation _ cashier Eliza Shook said dozens of customers at Corner Grocery had to put back groceries when the cards failed Saturday because they couldn't afford to pay for the food.
 After several hours, she put a sign on the front door to tell people about the problem.

 "It's been terrible," Shook said in a phone interview.
 "It's just been some angry folks.
 That's what a lot of folks depend on."

 Mississippi Department of Human Services director Rickey Berry confirmed that Xerox, the state's EBT vendor, had computer problems.